nezaboodka/reactronic/README.md

-  ExitWithError = 1, // fail with error if there is an existing transaction in progress (default) WaitAndRestart = 0, // wait for existing transaction to finish and then restart reentrant one CancelPrevious = -1, // cancel previous transaction in favor of recent one CancelPreviousNoWait = -2, // cancel previous transaction, but don't wait for its finish RunSimultaneously = -3, // multiple simultaneous transactions are allowed }
+  ExitWithError = 1, // fail with error if there is an existing transaction in progress (default) WaitAndRestart = 0, // wait for existing transaction to finish and then restart reentrant one CancelPrevious = -1, // cancel previous transaction in favor of recent one RunSimultaneously = -3, // multiple simultaneous transactions are allowed }